qeesung/gitaly/doc/observibility.md

 At the top of most of our Grafana dashboards you find drop-down menus for GRPC method names, Prometheus jobs etc. The possible values in these drop-downs are defined with Prometheus queries.
-To see or change these queries go into the dashboard's global settings (the gear icon at the top of the page) and look in the 'Templating' section.
+To see or change these queries, go into the dashboard's global settings (the gear icon at the top of the page) and look in the 'Templating' section.
 You can then edit entries.